 Former FBI Special Agent, Frederic Whitehurst

-The book above became the novel created from the diary that Whitehurst chose not to destroy that was found on the battlefield of Viet Nam.
-He would return it 35 years later.
+The book above became the novel created from the diary of an NVA battlefield doctor that Whitehurst chose not to destroy that was found on the battlefield of Viet Nam, he would return it 35 years later.

 Images of Whitehurst as a soldier in Viet Nam that others have had to dig up that he says little about unless he’s comfortable with the interviewer as the one from OMIG was allowed to probe deeply into his background.

 Equally important, he is also considered a hero in the eyes of OMIG officials as well regarding the Simpson trial due to his commitment to the integrity of truth and justice.
 Whitehurst’s major problem was that he appears to be one of those people that believes that an agency such as the FBI must stand for what it’s image of integrity portrays.
 If the integrity of their environment is lacking, to people like him, they are not going to be satisfied with accepting the inadequacy of lies and incompetence.
 Neither are they simply going to be a witness that remains silent, in order to go along to get along.
 These people are rare but their plight is often the same in corporate environments, dogged by those above in power because they will not submit to inappropriate conduct.

 U.S. Army soldier Frederic Whitehurst and his associate South Viet Namese Army translator when Whitehurst was reassigned to U.S. Army Intelligence at Duc Pho.